Probiotics and Acne – A Holistic Approach to Acne Treatment

 Skin microbiome and the gut-cutaneous axis, Shivani Sinha MS ,Gloria Lin MS, 2021.

-Impact of Gut Microbiome on Skin Health: Gut-Skin Axis Observed Through the Prism of Skin Therapy and Diseases Ms. Rayhan Mahmud , Sharmin Akter , Sanjida Khanam Tamanna , Lincon Mazumder , Israt Zahan Esti , Sanchita Banerjee , Sumona Akter , Md.
-Rakibul Hasan , Mrityunjoy Acharjee , Md.
-Sajjad Hossain and Anna Maria Pirttilä , 2022.
+The Impact of Gut Microbiome on Skin Health: The Gut-Skin Axis Observed Through the Prism of Therapy and Skin Diseases Ms. Rayhan Mahmud, Sharmin Akter, Sanjida Khanam Tamanna, Lincon Mazumder, Israt Zahan Esti, Sanchita Banerjee, Sumona Akter, Md.
+Rakibul Hasan, Mrityunjoy Acharjee, Md.
+Sajjad Hossain and Anna Maria Pirttilä, 2022.

-Probiotics in Acne Skin Care.
+Probiotics in Acne-Prone Skin Care.
 A Review of the Latest Scientific Reports, Natalia Kurkowska 2021.

-The impact of intestinal microbiota disorders on the occurrence of skin diseases, Marta Janoska, 2022.
+The influence of intestinal microbiota disorders on the occurrence of skin diseases, Marta Janoska, 2022.

 Copyrights © by Vitaway LLC, Vardanansts str., lane 2, bldg.
 4/39, 0010, Armenia